 So how do we know all about them already?
 Because, well, we need to be well-informed so we can assist our readers.
-But you will notice, we never try to scoup any official release.
+But you will notice, we never try to scoop any official release.
 We politely wait until the manufacturers issue their own notices.
 Only then do we mention all the details.
 Except, except when the trade magazines pre-release the information anyway, or if so many people discuss the details openly that it is long ago public knowledge.

 At Graphics of the Americas trade show, most of the new information will be so widely discussed as to become, in effect, public knowledge.
-But at most only one or two new printers will be released at GoA '07 in Miami, such as the four new ColorSpan UV-cured inkjet printers.
-The heavy artillery will be saved for PMA, a week later.
-Then comes ISA: lots of new printers there, though mainly UV and solvent.
+But at most only one or two new printers will be released at GoA '08 in Miami.
+The heavy artillery will be saved for ISA, a month or so later.
+Then comes FESPA Digital in Geneva, and DRUPA in Germany: lots of new printers there, though mainly UV and solvent.